TheSpaghettiDetective/obico-server/website/docs/user-guides/multiple-cameras-octoprint.md

 title: Setup Multiple Cameras In OctoPrint
 ---

-import Tabs from '@theme/Tabs';
-import TabItem from '@theme/TabItem';

 The video below will walk you through the process of adding multiple webcams to OctoPrint using the multi-cam plugin.
 Once configured in OctoPrint, you can setup multiple cameras in Obico as well.

-:::Note
+:::note
-This video assumes you are running OctoPi with the new camera stack (released in May, 2023.)
+This video assumes you are running [OctoPi with the new camera stack](https://octoprint.org/blog/2023/05/24/a-new-camera-stack-for-octopi/).
 :::